-Panel B of Figure 1 shows sex ratios for families classified by the origins of the grandparents.
+the grandparents.
 The first set of bars indicates the sex ratios of families in which all four grandparents are Canadian-born - these families have parents who are at least third generation Canadian, the vast majority of whom are of European ethnicity.
 Given our interest in assimilation, this set of bars provides the ultimate "native" comparison group.
-Sex ratios for these families are 1.05 for first births, 1.08 for second births (with girl first), and 1.06 for third births (with two girls first).
+Sex ratios for these families are 1.05 for first births, 1.08 for second births (girl first), and 1.06 for third births (two girls first).
 The large sample size leads to very small confidence intervals.
 These sex ratios are within biological norms.

 The second and third set of bars in Panel B show the sex ratios for families with South or East Asian-born grandparents.
 In the middle are families with either one or two South or East Asian-born grandparents and on the right are those with three or four South or East Asian-born grandparents (i.e. mutually exclusive sets).
 Sex ratios for first births are slightly higher than 1.05, but only marginally.
 For second births, the sex ratios are slightly elevated, to 1.13 for those with 1 or 2 South or East Asian-born grandparents and 1.11 for those with 3 or 4.
-The largest sex ratios are for third births with the first two children being girls.
-Those families with 3 or 4 South or East Asian-born grandparents have 1.45 boys for every girl, and those with 1 or 2 South or East Asian-born grandparents have 1.21 boys for every girl.
-This suggests that less assimilated families (more Asian-born grandparents) have larger sex ratios - a point we develop in the regression analysis below.
+The largest sex ratios are for third births, where previous children were girls.
+Those families with 3 or 4 South or East Asian-born grandparents have 1.45 boys for every girl, and those with 1 or 2 South or East Asian-born grandparents have 1.21 boys for every girl, suggesting that less assimilated families sex select more - a point we develop in the regression analysis below.